 Table of contents

-When it comes to Wales’ childcare standards, your child’s nursery and other childcare providers must follow the National Minimum Standards (NMS) in Wales and regulations to be allowed to operate.
-The National Minimum Standards aim to ensure your child is supported to reach their potential as individuals.
+To meet Wales’ childcare standards, your child’s childcare provider must follow the National Minimum Standards (NMS) and regulations in Wales in order to legally operate.
+The aim of the National Minimum Standards is to ensure your child is supported to reach their potential as individuals.

-National Minimum Standards are used by the regulator to determine whether early years settings provide adequate care for your children.
+CIW uses National Minimum Standards to determine whether an early years setting is providing adequate care for children.

-CIW reports help parents and guardians make informed decisions about childcare and early years education and ensures each provider is held to a high standard.
+This inspection reports help you as a parent to make informed decisions about childcare and early years education and ensures each early years provider is a high standard.

 National Minimum Standards apply to all registered providers of childcare in Wales unless specifically indicated.
 There are 24 standards which childcare providers for children up to the age of 12 must meet.

-The standards are put in practice in different ways because different nurseries across Wales take different childcare approaches.
-For example, some childcare providers may follow the Reggio Emilia approach, but regardless of a nursery provider’s approach, they must all adhere to the NMS and meet regulatory requirements.
+The standards are in practice in different ways because individual nurseries in Wales have different childcare approaches.
+For example, some childcare providers may follow the Reggio Emilia approach.
+Regardless of a nursery provider’s approach, they must all adhere to the National Minimum Standards and meet regulatory requirements.

-The below standards are the minimum requirements providers must meet to provide quality childcare in Wales.
-It is expected that they continuously work towards exceeding these standards.
+Listed below are the minimum requirements childcare providers must meet to provide quality childcare in Wales.
+Early years providers must continuously work towards exceeding these standards.

 2. The contract

-Your nursery provider must ensure a written contract has been agreed with you as a parent/guardian.
-It should outline the expectations of both parties about the care of the child, activities etc. Your contract must include the terms and conditions, e.g. information about dietary needs, financial matters and fees and complaints.
+Your nursery provider will agree a written contract with the parent/guardian.
+It should outline the expectations of both parties about the care of the child, activities, etc.

 3. Assessment

-You as a parent and your child should be encouraged to visit before your child starts attending.
-This is to make sure each child’s needs are clearly identified.
+You and your child should be encouraged to visit before they start attending the early years setting.
+This ensures your child’s needs are clearly identified.

 4. Meeting individual needs

-Your child’s individual needs, including any Special Educational Needs and Disabilities, should be planned and provided for.
+If your child has individual needs, such as Additional Learning Needs (ALN), Special Educational Needs and Disabilities, they must be planned and provided for.

 5. Records

-Any accidents, serious illness and other significant events on the premises which affected the welfare of children must be recorded and maintained.
+- Any accidents, serious illness and other significant events on the premises which affect the welfare of children.

 6. Working in partnership with parents

-You, as a parent, must be kept fully involved and informed about your child’s activities, achievements and progress.
+You, as a parent, must be kept fully informed and informed about your child’s activities, achievements and progress.

-As a parent, you should receive details of what your child has achieved during the day, including significant changes in behaviour.
-Providers must regularly share information with you about activities and keep records with details about your child and their progress.
+Parents should receive details of what your child has achieved during the day, including significant changes in behaviour.
+Early years providers must regularly share information with you about activities and keep records with details about your child and their progress.

 7. Opportunities for play and learning

 Childcare providers must ensure children have a range of experiences that contribute to their emotional, physical, social, intellectual, language and creative development.
-The experiences must include freely chosen, unstructured and self-directed play.
+Experiences must include freely chosen, unstructured and self-directed play.

 When giving care for children under two years of age, nursery providers must ensure the children interact with a consistent adult at frequent intervals throughout the day, that there is clear planning of activities.